 Outdoor Research Shirt Echo Series

-I have a number of Outdoor Research Echo shirts and rotate them on my hikes.
+I have several Outdoor Research Echo hiking shirts and rotate them on my hikes.
 They are a great addition to any hiking outfit for men.
-I’ve tried a bunch of synthetic shirts and these are easily the most comfortable.
+I’ve tried a bunch of synthetic shirts, and these are easily the most comfortable.
 I’d go so far as to say it feels like I’m not even wearing a shirt.

 Best Men’s Hiking Mid-layers

-Mid-layers are a tremendous way to provide insulation in a lightweight manner.
-These range a lot by activity and the season and can include everything from down jackets, synthetic, fleeces, flannels, softshell jackets, and even hoodies.
+Mid-layers are a tremendous way to provide insulation yet remain lightweight.
+This varies by activity and season, including down jackets, synthetic fleeces, flannels, softshell jackets, and even hoodies.

-The synthetic material helps retain heat even in wet conditions and manages perspiration really well.
-Most notably I’ve been using it for split-boarding and as an extra layer for hikes while traveling worldwide.
+The synthetic material helps retain heat even in wet conditions and manages perspiration well.
+Most notably, I’ve been using it for split-boarding and as an extra layer for hikes while traveling worldwide.
 It features a tougher shell that provides durability and sacrifices a little ventilation.
 One drawback is the outer shell is great at letting heat escape, but it also means that wind cuts through the jacket.

 Best Hiking Down Jacket for Men

-When it comes to hiking clothes the best investment you can make is in a quality shell jacket.
-They’re tremendous at protection from the elements like rain, wind, sleet, and even snow.
+When it comes to hiking clothes, the best investment you can make is a quality shell jacket.
+They provide tremendous protection from the elements like rain, wind, sleet, and even snow.

-I have several shell jacket that I cycle throughout the year, but the one I reach for the most is my Arc’teryx Zeta LT Jacket.
-The LT line from Arc’teryx is the lightweight line and it packs down well in my backpack.
+I have several shell jackets that I cycle throughout the year, but the one I reach for the most is my Arc’teryx Zeta SL Jacket.
+The SL line from Arc’teryx is the superlight line, which packs well in my backpack.

-The Arc’teryx is waterproof, windproof, and breathable and made with Goretex Pro.
-It’s not just good for traveling and rainstorms but is a protective shell against all levels of weather.
-I can even wear it in the winter as a waterproof shell over my down jacket in the winter.
+The Arc’teryx is waterproof, windproof, breathable, and made with Goretex Pro.
+It’s not just suitable for traveling and rainstorms but is a protective shell against all levels of weather.
+I can even wear it as a waterproof shell over my down jacket in the winter.
 If you’re looking for another tremendous recommendation, the Helly Hansen Odin Mountain 3L Shell Jacket.

 Outdoor Research Whirlwind Hoody

 I love to carry a softshell jacket in my backpack as it’s comfortable, lightweight, and performs well in the mountains.
-The Whirlwind Hoody is a bit of a different softshell jacket as it is super lightweight and feels more like a long sleeve shirt.
+The Whirlwind Hoody is a bit of a different soft-shell jacket as it is super lightweight and feels more like a robust long-sleeve shirt.

-It has some simple features like a front pocket, an elastic hood, waist cinch, and elastic cuffs.
-The front zipper is great as it’s effective for temperature management or throwing on over a helmet.
+It has simple features like a front pocket, an elastic hood, a waist cinch, and elastic cuffs.
+The front zipper is excellent as it’s effective for temperature management or throwing on over a helmet.
 It all together forms a jacket that doesn’t leave a lot of desires.

 Best Hiking Thermals for Men